twilco/widen.github.io/_posts/2016-02-12-testing-future-web-stack.md

 There are 5 steps required to create the necessary configuration and start running the integration test on Travis:

 1. Update the Travis config to start our app server
 2. Download and run the BrowserStack tunnel.
-This will the machine running on BrowserStack to see our running app instance on Travis.
+This will allow the machine running on BrowserStack to see our running app instance on Travis.
-3. Specify a list of operating systems and browsers to test against.
+3. Specify a list of operating systems and browsers to test against in our Travis config.
 4. Include encrypted authentication information for our test & tunnel.
-5. Update our integration test to run against the browsers we chose in step 4.
+5. Update our integration test to run against the browsers we chose in step 3.

 Let's look at the updated Travis config file first: